 For Ontario residents who don’t travel east of Toronto, the municipality of Clarington may be unfamiliar.
-Mention towns such as Newcastle, as well as Bowmanville and recognition, likely follows.
-The new name for the local government came about only in 1994, and the town centre remains in Bowmanville.
-Apart from those two centres, Clarington is largely rural.
+Mention towns such as Newcastle, as well as Bowmanville and recognition, likely follow.
+The new name for the local government came about only in 1994, and the town center remains in Bowmanville.
+Apart from those two centers, Clarington is largely rural.

 At the eastern edge of the Golden Horseshoe region, Clarington marks the end of the continuous development that stretches around the western end of Lake Ontario from Oshawa to Niagara Falls.
-The centre of the municipality hosts the intersection of Highway 401 and Highway 115.
+The center of the municipality hosts the intersection of Highway 401 and Highway 115.
 To the east, the 401 transforms into predominately agricultural landscapes.
 Highway 115 opens to the Kawartha and Peterborough regions to the north.
 It’s a transitional spot in the province as well as remaining a support community for the Greater Toronto Area.

 Clarington benefits from both the slower lifestyle and smaller town feeling that cities to the east enjoy.
-Since the 401 dominates life as it does for other GTA communities, car insurance is a concern for many area residents.
+Since 401 dominates life as it does for other GTA communities, car insurance is a concern for many area residents.
 A typical male driver, 35 years old and living in central Bowmanville, pays about $1,120 annually for an auto insurance policy.
-While not as low as rates in Belleville and Kingston further to the east, premiums are more affordable than northern GTA suburbs as well as rate in many parts of Toronto.
+While not as low as rates in Belleville and Kingston further to the east, premiums are more affordable than northern GTA suburbs as well as rates in many parts of Toronto.

 How Much Does Car Insurance Cost in Clarington

 |Quote Date||Average Clarington Auto Insurance Cost*|